Gain three new skills in only two days and save £100.00 today.

 The Advanced Dental Nurse Training Course includes online learning modules and a two-day practical training day.

-- Day One Thursday 13 September 2018: Fluoride Varnish Application and Plaque Indices
+- Day Two Saturday 9 June 2018: Fluoride Varnish Application and Plaque Indices

 The course awards 20 hours of verifiable CPD and is suited to registered nurses working in both private settings and in the National Health Service.